 Click on the Management tab and then on the Reboot router button at the bottom of the page.
 The router will reboot and then automatically attempt to connect to the VPN gateway.
 This may take up to 5 mins from the time you reboot depending on the speed of the router.
 You can view the status of the OpenVPN connection by navigating to Status > OpenVPN.

 The router will route all traffic through the VPN.
 You must configure clients with trusted DNS servers or you can configure the DHCP server on the DD-WRT router to enable this configuration automatically on all clients.

-Please note:If you plan to use a Multihop setup please see this guide and make the correct changes to your username in Step 6.
+Please note:If you plan to use a Multihop setup please see this guide and make the correct changes to your account ID in Step 6.

 If you do not have the User Pass Authentication field in your DD-WRT version please follow the steps below: